altocodenl/tagaway/readme.md

 ### Todo beta

-- server
-   - when getting s3 data in consistency check, get also sizes and compare with sizes of output of H.encrypt
-   - soft delete S3 with different credentials
-   - Get prod mirror.

-- client
+- client: when on tag mode, make tags also be add tag
+- client: Import jump if, you can close the tab
+- client: select all after query bug
+- client: confirm username in signup interface

-   - update
+- client: carteloni update
    - put first cartel if undefined
    - dismiss sets it to false
    - new query deletes cartel
    - auto-update sets another value
    - State.refreshPivs: undefined (no cartel), false (cartel dismissed), true (auto-update), 'manual' (first cartel)
    - impl
       - check all chunks until last visible, if ids are the same, stop (but update Data.pivs so that you can scroll?).
 Or just do it.
       - if chunks diverge, then must go into cartel mode:

-   - when on tag mode, make tags also be add tag
-   - Import jump if, you can close the tab

-- select all after query bug
-- warn when navigating away from selection
-- joint space deduplication opt-in!

-- confirm username in signup interface
+- server: process to review unsupported formats, invalid pivs and errored mp4 conversions
+- server: when getting s3 data in consistency check, get also sizes and compare with sizes of output of H.encrypt
+- server: soft delete S3 with different credentials
+- server: Get prod mirror.
-- script to rename username
+- server: script to rename username

-- avoid sleep with video
+- client: avoid sleep with video
-- retry upload button
-- slider photo/video/both
+- client: slider photo/video/both
 ---

-- Redraw bug with going back to uploads when upload is ongoing
+- client: retry upload button
-- Fix ronin untagged or range tag when deleting all
+- client: Fix ronin untagged or range tag when deleting all
-- Imports: when two imports, one errored and one going, the interface doesn't show it.
-- See if there's a way to detect whatsapp videos that look the same but are slightly different.
 - Exclude WA from hour in parse date
 - Add flv support.
-- process to review unsupported formats
-- process to review invalid pivs
-- process to review errored mp4 conversions
 - Serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
-- Add UI for admin function that measures space usage by prefix.
 - Add mute events, use teishi.inc, teishi.prod = true in server // also in ac;web & ac;tools
 - Share & manage
 - Upgrade pop up notice or email when running out of free space.
+- discuss joint space deduplication opt-in!
 - Pricing
    - Investigate Glacier lifecycle.
    - Variable cost with maximum per GB?
 Minimum/maximum range, based on S3 usage.